Apache Spark vs. Amazon Redshift: Which is better for big data?

 Why would you do that?
 A key reason is the difference between Spark and Redshift in the way they process data, and how much time it takes to product a result.

 - With Spark, you can do real-time stream processing, i.e. you get a real-time response to events in your data streams.

 - With Redshift, you can do near real-time batch operations, i.e. you ingest small batches of events from data streams, to then run your analysis to get a response to events.

 A highly simplified example: Fraud detection.
 You could build an app with Spark that detects fraud in real-time from e.g. a stream of bitcoin transactions.
 Given it’s near-real time character, Redshift would not be a great fit in this case.

 But let’s say if you wanted to have more signals for your fraud detection, for better predictability.
 You could load data from Spark into Redshift.
 There, you join it with historic data on fraud patterns.
 But you can’t do that in real-time, the result would come too late for you to block the transaction.
 So you use Spark to e.g. block a transaction in real-time, and then wait for the result from Redshift to decide if you keep blocking it, send it to a human for verification, or approve it.

-You can see how the separation of “apps” and “data warehousing” we created at the start of this post is in reality an area that’s shifting or even merging.
-That takes us to the final part of this post: Data engineering.
+You can see how the separation of “apps” and “data warehousing” we created at the start of this post is, in reality, an area that’s shifting or even merging.